javagene/my-website/README.md

 Hi This is README file

-This is an example of update-readme branch
+This is an example of just-a-demo branch

-This is an example of update-readme branch version  2
+This is an example of ust-a-demo branch version  2